dhillr/gdlevelslib/README.md

 import gdlevelslib as GD

 # Create a new level
-myLevel = GD.GeometryDashLevel("Example", "Example Username", "example", '0', None)
+myLevel = GD.GeometryDashLevel("Example", "Example Username", "example", None, revision=0)

 # Add 1024 objects to the level
 for i in range(1024):